-- 1. effect on the District's program (including impact on both sending and receiving schools); - 2. the member with the least continuous service in the District from an elementary school or the High School/Middle level department affected who fulfills the demonstrated program need; and - 3. distance from the member's domicile to the new assignment.
+- 1. effect on the District's program (including impact on both sending and receiving schools); - 2. the member with the least continuous service in the District from an elementary school or the High School/Middle level department affected who fulfills the demonstrated program need; and

+3. distance from the member's domicile to the new assignment.

 When the transfer of a member is to be made without relation to any member transfer request, consultation and notification shall be attempted as soon as possible and in no event later than two weeks prior to the effective date of the transfer.
-In the event the District is unable to contact the member for consultation and an involuntary transfer is necessitated, however, the District shall give the member at least one week's notice by certified mail or hand delivery prior to the transfer.
 The above time requirement may be waived for the purposes of balancing staff after school begins as a result of changes from projected enrollment; however, a substitute teacher may be employed at the District's discretion to provide the member time for new assignment preparation.